4G remains the dominant technology in Asia Pacific

 4G remains the dominant technology in Asia Pacific.
 But the gap with 5G is narrowing fast.

-5G is now well established across the leading Asia Pacific country adopters, accounting for over 60 percent in South Korea and a third or more of total mobile connections in Australia, Japan, New Zealand, Singapore at the end of 2024.
+5G is now well established across leading Asia Pacific adopters, accounting for over 60% in South Korea and a third or more of total mobile connections in Australia, Japan, New Zealand, and Singapore at the end of 2024.

-In countries that form the second wave of deployments, notably India and Thailand, rapid 5G network expansion has led to quickly rising adoption.
+In second-wave deployment countries, notably India and Thailand, rapid 5G network expansion has driven fast adoption growth.

-According to a Mobile Economy Asia Pacific 2024 report released by GSMA at the Digital Nation Summit in Singapore this week, commercial 5G standalone (SA) networks are now available in seven APAC countries – Australia, India, Japan, the Philippines, Singapore, South Korea, and Thailand.
+According to the Mobile Economy Asia Pacific 2024 report released by GSMA at the Digital Nation Summit in Singapore, commercial 5G standalone (SA) networks are now available in seven APAC countries: Australia, India, Japan, the Philippines, Singapore, South Korea, and Thailand.
 As of June 2024, 295 operators in 114 markets have launched commercial 5G services.

-The growing focus on advanced 5G networks and services is expected to kick-start a new round of 5G investments in 2024 and beyond.
-It will also lay the foundation for the next wave of 5G use cases that could unlock new revenue streams for operators and the wider ecosystem in both the consumer and enterprise segments.
+Growing focus on advanced 5G networks and services is expected to trigger a new round of 5G investments from 2024 onward, laying the foundation for next‑generation use cases that unlock new revenue streams for operators and the wider ecosystem across consumer and enterprise segments.

 Which industries will benefit most from 5G?

-GSMA says 5G is expected to add almost US$130 billion (S$174 billion) to the Asia Pacific economy in 2030, with the manufacturing industry forecast to benefit the most, driven by new 5G-enabled applications including smart factories, smart-grids, and IoT-enabled products.
-Financial services and public administration are also expected to be big beneficiaries, as they turn to 5G to digitally transform services and operations.
+GSMA states 5G will add nearly US$130 billion to the Asia Pacific economy by 2030, with manufacturing as the top beneficiary, driven by smart factories, smart grids, and IoT‑enabled applications.
+Financial services and public administration are also set to gain significantly through digital transformation.

-"The large 5G investments mobile operators and governments are making puts many of Asia Pacific's nations in a leading position to secure strong economic growth, unleashing new innovation particularly in sectors such as fintech and manufacturing.
+“The large 5G investments by mobile operators and governments position many Asia Pacific nations to secure strong economic growth, unleashing innovation especially in fintech and manufacturing,” said Julian Gorman, Head of Asia Pacific at GSMA.

-The GSMA report found that other operators in the region however are continuing to prioritise the expansion of 4G capacity in urban areas and the extension of coverage to underserved regions in the short-to-medium term.
-As a result, GSMA said 4G will remain the dominant technology across the region by 2030, albeit with a much narrower gap with 5G compared to today.
+The report notes many regional operators are still prioritizing 4G capacity expansion in urban areas and coverage extension to underserved regions in the short‑to‑medium term.
+As a result, 4G will remain the dominant technology across APAC by 2030, though with a much narrower gap to 5G.

-Satellites and non-terrestrial networks can help reduce the connectivity gap, by bringing communications to the region's challenging terrains – including archipelagos, rainforests, deserts, and mountain ranges – where traditional infrastructure is expensive and difficult to build.
+Satellite and non‑terrestrial networks can help reduce the connectivity gap by serving challenging terrains — archipelagos, rainforests, deserts, and mountains — where traditional infrastructure is costly and difficult to deploy.

 GenAI’s impact on telcos